Here, we discuss what was contained in the recent Operation Yellowhammer dossier leaked from the Johnson Cabinet

 This is the plan written by the UK Treasury for a cohesive government approach to no-deal Brexit.
 Operation Yellowhammer is an internal plan, an attempt to predict and control the ensuing public decline of leaving without agreements in place.
 The change in mentality and functionality that leaving the EU without trade, finance, border and customs deals between the UK and member States will cause is considered by those in the Civil Contingencies Secretariat.
 These individuals are not elected members of parliament, but civil servants.

-The source of the leak is currently under question.
+The source of the leak is unknown

 Michael Gove, speaking to journalists on Sunday, said: